magento/merchdocs/src/shipping/shipping-flat-rate.md

 1. Set **Show Method if Not Applicable**:

-   * `Yes` – Always shows the Free Shipping method, even when not applicable.
+   - `Yes` – Always shows the Flat Rate method, even when not applicable.
-   * `No` – Shows the Free Shipping method only when applicable.
+   - `No` – Shows the Flat Rate method only when applicable.

 1. For **Sort Order**, enter a number to determine the sequence in which Flat Rate Shipping appears when listed with other delivery methods during checkout.